 It is difficult to say what the cost of a diabetes test is.
 Because each testing center and hospital has a different technical machine and a team of specialized doctors, so there are differences in price.

 In addition, this price depends on the initial diagnosis process, where the doctor advises and specifies the appropriate tests for each patient.
 However, you do not need to worry too much because the difference in cost is only a few hundred per test, not too severe when you’re proactively protecting your health and allowing the early detection of diabetes.

 So, where in Ho Chi Minh City can you rely on the credibility of a diabetes test?
 There are many hospitals and testing centers that carry out diabetes testing.
 You should choose a reputable clinic to ensure the accuracy of the results and get the most specific treatment advice.
 The addresses you can refer to are as follows:

 - Cho Ray Hospital, address: 201B Nguyen Chi Thanh, Ward 12, District 5, HCMC.

 - The University of Medicine and Pharmacy Hospital, address: 215 Hong Bang, Ward 11, District 5, Ho Chi Minh City.

 - 115 People’s Hospital, address: 527 Su Van Hanh, Ward 12, District 10, HCMC.

-In addition, if you need more advice to prepare before the test, you can call hotline 19001717 – Diag to get information support and quick appointments.
+In addition, if you need more advice about preparing for the test, you can call the hotline 19001717 – Diag, to get information, support and quick appointments.

 The site cannot and does not contain medical advice.
 The medical information is provided for general informational and educational purposes only and is not a substitute for professional advice.
-Accordingly, before taking any actions based upon such information.
-We encourage you to consult with the appropriate professionals.
+Before taking any actions based on this information, we encourage you to consult with the appropriate professionals.